mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 <img src="/static/images/mlx/dependencies.svg" style="display: block; margin: auto; margin-top: 45px; margin-bottom: 45px; transform: scale(1.2);">

-In our program, we can represent this graph in different ways.
+In our program, we can represent it in different ways.
 For our purposes, we'll often use a **list of neighbors** representation:

 ```ts
 const graph = {